Seeed-Studio/wiki-documents/docs/Grove_Beginner_Kit_for_Arduino.md

 Now you can build your own line tracking car by using this line finder module and two motors with a motor driver(H-bridge), so when the line finder detects black line, active one side of the wheel motor, once the line finder is off the black line, stop the spinning side of the wheel motor, and active the other side of wheel motor, so car will drive along the black line with the front of the car constant turning left or right.

-### Session 6: Grove - 16 * 2 LCD
+### Session 6: Grove - LCD RGB Backlight

 ![](https://raw.githubusercontent.com/SeeedDocument/Grove_Beginner_Kit_for_Arduino/master/img/LCD.jpg)

 **Objective**

-Uses 16*2 LCD screen to display “Hello World” and some custom characters.
+Uses Grove - LCD RGB Backlight screen to display “Hello World” and some custom characters.

 **Key knowledge**